mihneasim/eea.plonebuildout.core/README.txt

 How to use EEA common Plone buildout for production
 ===================================================
 **TODO**

+* how to buildout configs
-* setup server side permissions and users (groups)
+* AT THE END: setup server side permissions and users (groups), also update http://taskman.eionet.europa.eu/projects/infrastructure/wiki/Deployment-guide
-* how to Monit to stop start processes
+* how to Monit
+* how to use KGS
+* how to Apache
+* how to Pound
+* how to LDAP
+* how to memcached
-* how to write the request for a new portal: http://taskman.eionet.europa.eu/projects/infrastructure/wiki/Deployment-guide
+* how to email

 The first time you want to use the  EEA common Plone buildout you have to run a few commands::